Karl Hudson-Phillips: Biography

 Hudson-Phillips returned to Trinidad in 1959 and commenced his law practicewith his father, who was then a prominent member of the Trinidad Bar.
 He became active in politics of Trinidad at a Party level and served on several party committees being the Party delegate to the conference on the Constitution for an independent Trinidad and Tobago in 1961.
 He was appointed a member of the Board of the Trinidad and Tobago Electricity Commission on which he served for four years from 1962-1966.

 On entering Parliament in 1966, he continued his law practice while being introduced into active politics at Parliamentary level.
 In 1968, he made his first major speech in the House when he pioleted the first amendment to the Independent Constitution of Trinidad and Tobago to provide a widening of the provisions permitting Trinidad and Tobago citizens to have dual citizenship and to extend the date of application for citizenship by certain classes of Trinidad residents.

 Between the period 1966 and 1969, he was the Government's delegate to several international conferences including, Conference of non-nuclear states -Geneva 1968 and Law of the Sea Conference 1969.
 Hudson-Phillips became a minister with Cabinet rank on 29 September 1969 and, on 24 December 1969, at age 36, the youngest serving Attorney General in the British Commonwealth.

 Soon after his appointment to Attorney General, civil disturbances started in Trinidad and Tobago.
 The Black Power riots and Army Mutiny of 1970.

-In 1973, he fell out of favour with then Prime Minister Eric Williams (for openly campaigning to replace Williams, who had spoken about retirement).
+In 1973, Hudson-Phillips fell out of favour with then Prime Minister Eric Williams (for openly campaigning to replace Williams, who had spoken about retirement).
 This ended his political career in the PNM.